Philippine Super Liga: 2013–2016: Early years

+The Philippine Super Liga was established in 2013 with Philip Ella Juico as cahirman and Tats Suzara as president.
 The league is recognized by the Larong Volleyball sa Pilipinas (LVPI), the International Volleyball Federation (FIVB) and the Asian Volleyball Confederation (AVC).
 The league maintains strong ties with the international governing bodies, adhering by the rules and regulations set by the FIVB and AVC.
 The PSL became a FIVB-accredited club league and its teams and players also became registered with the FIVB.